my_tools/word_count.py

 Dynamic tool providers

-from axio.plugin import ToolsPlugin
+from axio_tui.plugin import ToolsPlugin

 class MyPlugin:

-async def get_tools(self) -> list[Tool]:
+def all_tools(self) -> list[Tool]:

 return [...]